programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 | Gamal Abdel Nasser ([Q39524](https://www.wikidata.org/wiki/Q39524)) | holds the position of ([P39](https://www.wikidata.org/wiki/Property:P39)) | President of Egypt ([Q15618993](https://www.wikidata.org/wiki/Q15618993)). |
 | President of Egypt ([Q15618993](https://www.wikidata.org/wiki/Q15618993)) | is a subclass of ([P279](https://www.wikidata.org/wiki/Property:P279)) | head of state ([Q48352](https://www.wikidata.org/wiki/Q48352)). |

 Unfortunately, the Wikidata Query Builder cannot (currently) handle a query of this type, because it can only add conditions concerning the same subject.
-What this means is that the Query Builder is useful for quick general exploration, but is unlikely to give satisfying answers to precise queries.
+The Query Builder is therefore useful for quick general exploration, but is unlikely to give satisfying answers to precise queries.

 > ***Insight***: Wikidata is a relatively flexible database, but its rules and vocabulary are rigid.
 In order to use it effectively, you have to rely on the properties and values that previous users have used when building out the data.
 Sometimes the existing vocabulary will be well-tailored to your purposes.
 More frequently, you will have to find a workaround.
 Fortunately, SPARQL is flexible enough to pose almost any question you can imagine.
 Unfortunately, figuring out how to use SPARQL is a fair bit more involved than the simple Query Builder form.

-### Query shortcut II: Example SPARQL queries
+### Query Shortcut II: Example SPARQL Queries

 Fortunately, Wikidata offers a [long list of example queries](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Most_popular_subjects_of_scientific_articles) that can serve as a guide to SPARQL.
 All of these queries can be adapted for your own interests, by substituting the item you seek for the item the example contains.

 Let's give this a try.
 Open the [query service](https://query.wikidata.org/), then click on "Examples," then load an example.

-{% include figure.html filename="en-or-wikidata-for-historians-08.png" alt="Screenshot of Wikidata Query Service hyperlink for Cats example query" caption="Figure 8: Cats example query." %}
+{% include figure.html filename="en-or-wikidata-for-historians-08.png" alt="Screenshot of Wikidata Query Service hyperlink for Cats example query." caption="Figure 8: Cats example query." %}

 #### Example A: Cats

 Let's start with the first example query listed: Cats.
 When you click on the example, the query form loads with the necessary text.

-{% include figure.html filename="en-or-wikidata-for-historians-09.png" alt="Screenshot of Wikidata Query Service SPARQL text of Cats example query" caption="Figure 9: Cats query." %}
+{% include figure.html filename="en-or-wikidata-for-historians-09.png" alt="Screenshot of Wikidata Query Service SPARQL text of Cats example query." caption="Figure 9: Cats query." %}

 The aim here is to learn how to adapt example queries for your own research purposes.
 You can do this by finding a query that asks the kind of question you want to ask, then substituting your own items of interest into the query.